menuclose

 Salivary Gland Tumors

 They are abnormal cell growths that occur in the salivary glands.
-These tumors can often cause facial paralysis.
+These tumors can often cause facial nerve palsy..

 Moebius Syndrome